osrf/TSC-RMW-Reports/humble/eProsima-response.md

 We are considering here the memory usage of a single participant.
 For example, in the case of tests with 10 subscribers, the total memory usage is approximately 11 times the one reflected here (10 subscribers and one publisher).

-Memory consumption in Fast DDS is higher than in cycloneDDS.
+Memory consumption in Fast DDS is higher than in Cyclone DDS.
 This was somehow expected, since Fast DDS supports many more configurations and features that require data structures residing in memory.
 This is also why all Fast DDS configurations have similar memory requirements.
-See the section [about Fast DDS](#about-fast-dds) to learn about all the features that Fast DDS supports in comparison with cycloneDDS.
+See the section [about Fast DDS](#about-fast-dds) to learn about all the features that Fast DDS supports in comparison with Cyclone DDS.

 Also, Fast DDS offers mechanisms to reduce the memory use if necessary, by correctly adjusting the configuration as shown in [the documentation](https://fast-dds.docs.eprosima.com/en/latest/fastdds/use_cases/reduce_memory/reduce_memory.html).

  * Memory seems fairly stable with the number of subscribers and the publication rate.
  * As expected, data size is the parameter that affects memory the most, since the histories need to allocate larger memory chunks for the data.
- * Especially in cycloneDDS, memory usage grows very quickly with the data size, and with large data sizes the memory usage is larger than that of Fast DDS.
+ * Especially in Cyclone DDS, memory usage grows very quickly with the data size, and with large data sizes the memory usage is larger than that of Fast DDS.

 <img src="https://github.com/eProsima/benchmarking/blob/tsc_rmw_report_2021/performance_results/TSC_RMW_report_2021/fastrtps_images/linux/interprocess_re_mem_by_subscribers.png" width=50% height=50%>
 <img src="https://github.com/eProsima/benchmarking/blob/tsc_rmw_report_2021/performance_results/TSC_RMW_report_2021/fastrtps_images/linux/interprocess_re_mem_by_rate.png" width=50% height=50%>